The browser you are using is not supported. Please consider using a modern browser.

 Our focus includes four key priorities: Budget, Health, Workforce and Immigration.

 Most years, Catholic Charities works to ensure the state doesn’t cut programs serving vulnerable populations, but this year may allow for a broader approach.
-Most of our 2022 priorities reflect longstanding concerns, but with this year’s budget surplus, Maryland is in a different position.
+Most of our 2023 priorities reflect longstanding concerns, but with the structural budget surplus, Maryland is in a different position.
 We have the opportunity to create lasting change that strengthens safety nets and protects neighbors who need it most.

 Healing Trauma & Addiction